Halifax bus station

-Buses run from the bus station to several destinations in the Calderdale area, such as Barkisland, Bradshaw, Brighouse, Copley, Elland, Greetland, Hebden Bridge, Illingworth, Mixenden, Northowram, Ripponden, Rishworth, Southowram, Sowerby Bridge, Sowerby, Stainland, Todmorden and West Vale.
-Buses also travel to destinations outside the local area, reaching Bradford, Burnley, Huddersfield, Leeds and Rochdale.

 Redevelopment

 In March 2021, preparatory works began for a replacement bus station.
 Construction had already started by September 2021 with only a few stands left in service which were: A2, A3, A4, B1, B2 and B3.
 As well as this stands A5 and B4 were used as a layover bay.
 Phase 2 construction started in October, where the bus station switched to the left side so that the left side can be demolished.
 The new temporary lay out consisted of six bus stands using some old D and C bus stands as B1, B2 and B3.
 Stand E3 became A2 and some bus stops were put in for Stands A3 and A4.
 Phase 3 construction began on Sunday 27 February 2022, where the bus station had been moved towards the south of the site with a six stand reversal bay temporary bus station.
 This bus station consisted stand A to F.

-The new bus station will consist of 19 stands with stands 1–9 being on the south bays and then Stands 10–19 being on the North Side.
+The new bus station will consist of 19 stands with stands 1–9 being on the south bays and then Stands 10–19 being on the north.
 The Bus Station will also be fully enclosed with solar power energy on the roof tops.
-Coaches will depart from Stand 1 and then Stands 2 & 3 will be set down stands so no buses will depart from there.

-The bottom stands (1–9) will be designed so that buses with the wheel at the front can use the stands.
+Coaches will depart from Stand 1 and Stands 2 & 3 will be set down stands.
+All stands will be designed so that wheel-forward buses can use them.

 The cost of the redevelopment is £15.4 million.
 It will improve connectivity with important places in Halifax like Halifax Sixth Form and the Piece Hall.

+As of 1 October, the final construction phase (phase 4) commenced for the redevelopment of the bus station.
+This allowed the brand new bus station to open officially to the public with all the services from the temporary bus station being allocated to this site.
+However, most services do terminate/start around the town centre as the carriageway to the bottom stands, A – J is awaiting completion.

+Completion

+As of July 2024, the final phase of construction came to a close with all 19 bus stands in use.
+This saw the return of several bus services to the site, including national express coach services.
+The site consists of numerous facilities such as cash ATMs, defibrillators, newsagents shop, public toilets and a Travel shop.